bojanrajkovic/coderinserepeat.com/_pages/cv.md

 building software development lifecycle policy, structuring out knowledge management (ask me about why it's key to healthy organizations!), and designing systems architectures.
 I'm a Git wizard, a comfortable and proficient technical writer, and I love to teach and mentor.

-I'm comfortable learning on the fly &mdash; I firmly believe that for most engineers, the things you already know aren't important, but your curiosity and learning/knowing how to learn[^0] are what will determine your success.
+I'm comfortable learning on the fly &mdash; I firmly believe that for most engineers, the things you already know aren't important, but your curiosity and learning/knowing how to learn are what will determine your success.
+I love building organizations and finding efficiences and economies of scale and structure that make collaboration easier; my teams are consistently highly engaged with their work, deeply care about their customers and products, and it shows in their outcomes.

 If you're a startup, I also bring experience in the business of startups &mdash;
 the team I led at Xamarin worked closely with finance, sales, and executive